 - Have the keyword – don’t stuff it

 - Avoid numbers and hyphens

-I personally like to keep my domain name separate from my hosting because if you ever get into bad terms with your hosting company, you can move hosting without any problem to keep your most valuable asset (domain name) safe.
+I personally like to keep my domain name separate from my web hosting because if you ever get into bad terms with your hosting company, you can move to the host without any problem to keep your most valuable asset (domain name) safe.

 Once you have a domain, head over to SiteGround or your preferred hosting provider to buy a hosting plan based on your website needs.

 SiteGround is officially recommended by WordPress and I use them to host most of my websites as well.

 There are many different options to create your website but my all-time favorite is self-hosted WordPress.